travisricks/algorithms-meetup/higherOrder-1/1-return-a-function.md

 ## Input

-Your input an integer which is multiplied with another input.
+`multiplier` will take an integer `x` becomes the multiplier in the resulting function.
+The resulting function will take an integer `y` as an argument.
-Assume all inputs are integers.
+Assume `x` and `y` inputs only take integers.

 ## Output